New Conservatives (UK)

-The New Conservatives was a parliamentary group of predominantly red wall Conservative MPs created in May 2023, who aimed to shape the Conservative Party's policies ahead of the 2024 United Kingdom general election.
+The New Conservatives were a parliamentary group of predominantly red wall Conservative MPs created in May 2023, who aimed to shape the Conservative Party's policies ahead of the 2024 United Kingdom general election.
 Politico described the group as having 25 members in July 2023.
 All but three members lost their seats in the election, and the group has been inactive since the election.

 History

 The group was created on Sunday, 21 May 2023, and has no official leader, although the co-founders, the former Penistone and Stocksbridge MP Miriam Cates and the former Devizes MP Danny Kruger are the chairs behind the initiative.

 In October 2023, the group proposed banning "gender ideology" within state schools as one of their platforms.

 In November 2023, it was reported by Sky News that the group had met to discuss Suella Braverman potentially "making a play" for a Conservative party leadership.

 Policies

 The group described itself as wishing to return to the Conservative Party's 2019 manifesto.
 Politico by cutting immigration to below 226,000, as well as focusing on law and order and to tackle perceived bias in education.